 As a leading health and hygiene business, we're anticipating future health threats and working to find new, non-toxic ways to reduce the transmission of disease by pests, whilst preserving beneficial insects and microbes.

-We're investing in new research, by partnering with the London School of Hygiene and Tropical Medicine (LSHTM) and its first spin-out company, Arctech Innovation, to understand the evolving pest threat, and how we can reduce the resultant risk to health.
+We're investing in new research, by partnering with the London School of Hygiene and Tropical Medicine (LSHTM), to understand the evolving pest threat, and how we can reduce the resultant risk to health.
 And we’re developing our own breakthrough technology and formulations for more effective consumer pest-control.

 Our own R&D Entomology Centre of Excellence in Gurgaon, India, develops breakthrough technology and formulations for more effective consumer pest-control.